Dieser Artikel ist auch verfügbar auf: Deutsch

 More hotel recommendations for Chiang Mai:

-Chiang Mai: Tours and tickets
+Chiang Mai temple: Tours and tickets

 Have you been to Chiang Mai with its countless temples?
 Which is your favorite one or do you maybe have another tip?
 Leave us a comment below!